Library regulations and data protection

 The University of Leeds reserves its right to take legal action against individuals who cause it to be involved in legal proceedings as a result of violation of its licensing agreements.

-In accepting a Library card you are giving your permission to the University of Leeds to process your personal data for the purposes of administering your Library membership and use of the University Library.
+In accepting temporary library access you are giving your permission to the University of Leeds to process your personal data for the purposes of administering your Library membership and use of the University Library.
 This data will be retained while you are registered with the Library and for up to 12 months afterwards.

 - You will not remove or alter the Copyright Statements on any copy of or output from resources used by yourself.